Current Page Path

 I have a Master's degree from the UM School of Information in Art and Art Museum Librarianship, and I received a BA in Art History with a minor in Italian Studies from Wellesley College.
 Since arriving in Ann Arbor in June of 2005, I have been active in the local art and book communities.

 I am also active in ARLIS/NA, the Art Libraries Society of North America.
-I am currently a member of the Strategic Planning Committee and Education Subcommittee of the Professional Development Committee.
-In March I will begin a term as secretary of the ARLIS/NA Executive Board.
+Currently I'm the secretary of the ARLIS/NA Executive Board.